EXCLUSIVE-Evergrande discussing staggered payments, debt-to-equity swaps for $19 bln offshore bonds-sources

 By Xie Yu, Julie Zhu and Clare Jim

-HONG KONG, May 27 (Reuters) - China Evergrande Group 3333.HK is considering repaying offshore public bondholders owed around $19 billion with cash instalments and equity in two of its Hong Kong-listed units, two sources said, as the world's most indebted developer looks to emerge from its financial woes.
+HONG KONG, May 27 (Reuters) - China Evergrande Group 3333.HK is considering repaying offshore public bondholders owed around $19 billion with cash instalments and equity in two of its Hong Kong-listed units, two sources said, as the world's most indebted developer struggles to emerge from its financial crisis.

-Evergrande, whose entire $22.7 billion worth of offshore debt including loans and private bonds is deemed to be in default after missing payment obligations late last year, said in March that it will unveil a preliminary debt restructuring proposal by the end of July.
+Evergrande's entire $22.7 billion worth of offshore debt including loans and private bonds is deemed to be in default after missing payment obligations late last year.
+It said in March that it will unveil a preliminary debt restructuring proposal by the end of July.

 As part of the proposal, Evergrande is looking to repay offshore creditors the principal and interest by turning them into new bonds, which will then be repaid in instalments over a period of seven to 10 years, said one of the sources.